Program FAQ

 General Questions

-PRIME-LA is a five-year concurrent/dual degree program focusing on the development of leaders in medicine addressing policy, care and research in healthcare for the underserved.
-PRIME-LA is one of three Medical Education Programs at UCLA.
+PRIME-LA is a five-year concurrent/dual degree program focusing on the development of leaders in medicine addressing policy, care and research in healthcare for California communities.
+PRIME-LA is one of three Medical Education tracks at UCLA.

 Students will need to apply to FASFA for financial aid.
 Financial support is provided to PRIME-LA students during their 5th or final year of medical school.